harendradadhich/-Cyber-Security-Network-Security-Network-Intrusions-Detection-Case-Study/README.md

 Satan vs. Smurf

 Pl download the following files:
-1. Code file in .ipynb format
+1. Code file in .ipynb formats for Bionomial and multinomial classifications
 2. Data files in Data folder
-3. Output files in .csv or .xlsx format
+3. correlations, numerical and categorical summaries files as .csv format
-4.
+4. Output as .xlsx format
+5. model save as pickle object
+6.